Meet 8 Automakers Who Have Pledged to Go All Electric

 Image Editorial credit: Haggardous50000 / Shutterstock.com

 Cadillac isn’t rushing things like some automakers.
-GM has plans to convert their light-duty vehicle fleet to being fully electric by 2035.
+GM has plans to convert its light-duty vehicle fleet to fully electric by 2035.
 Cadillac, though, could come as soon as 2030.
 Fans of the high-horsepower v8 combustion engines GM makes might be startled by this news, but the combustion-powered Escalade could stay around until 2029.
-It all depends on how the market changes within the next couple of years.
+It all depends on how the market changes within the next few years.

 Lotus